effector/effector/README.md

 ### The effector follows five basic principles:
-- __Application stores should be as light as possible.__ - the idea of adding a store for specific needs should not be frightening or damaging to the developer.
+- __Application stores should be as light as possible__ - the idea of adding a store for specific needs should not be frightening or damaging to the developer.
 Stores should be freely combined - the idea is that the data that an application needs can be distributed statically, showing how it will be converted during application operation.
+- __Application stores should be freely combined__ - data that the application needs can be statically distributed, showing how it will be converted in runtime.
 - __Autonomy from controversial concepts__ - no decorators, no need to use classes or proxies - this is not required to control the state of the application and therefore the api library uses only functions and simple js objects
--
--
--
+- __Predictability and clarity of API__ - A small number of basic principles are reused in different cases, reducing the user's workload and increasing recognition.
+For example, knowing how .watch works in events, you can guess how does function .watch in store.
+- __The application is built from simple elements__ - space and way to take any required business logic out of view, maximizing the simplicity of the components.

 ### Examples